sebhulse/fitness/docs/WHAT_IS_THIS.md

-# WHAT_IS_THIS

-# What is this?
+## What is this?

 So many buttons and options - what's this all about?

 ### TL;DR